qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 includes verifying their memberships, understanding their status, capacity, and healthiness.

-For instance, the API could provide real-time data about the CPU usage, memory consumption, network latency, and other key performance indicators of each cluster.
-If a cluster is nearing its capacity or experiencing issues, the API could alert the administrators, allowing them to take proactive measures to prevent downtime or performance degradation.

-Moreover, the API could also provide insights into the membership of each cluster, such as the number of nodes, their roles, and their current status.
+The API could also provide insights into the membership of each cluster, such as the number of nodes, their roles, and their current status.
 This can help administrators manage the clusters more effectively and ensure that they are always operating at optimal levels.